OfficeDev/open-xml-docs/docs/general/features.md

 {
 }
 ```
+> [!NOTE]

-> NOTE: The feature collection on elements is readonly.
+> The feature collection on elements is readonly.
 This is due to memory issues if it is made writeable.
 If this is needed, please engage on https://github.com/dotnet/open-xml-sdk to let us know your scenario.

 ## Visualizing Registered Features